mkotsovoulou/ods6001Labs/assignments/assignment1/README.md

 # Programming Problem 1: Input, Processing, Output

 > The purpose of this assignment is to test your understanding and application of the concepts discussed in **Week 1**:
 >
 > - obtain user input
 > - perform calculations and
 > - produce valid output

 ## Specifications

-Write a program (use the file `assignment1.py` in the text editor on the right) to prompt the user to input hours worked and rate per hour.
+Write a program to prompt the user to input hours worked and rate per hour.
 Compute and display the amount to pay.

+To start the assignment type: code assignment1.py in the terminal below.

 *Remember*: You should use input to read a string and float() to convert the string to a number.
 Do not worry about error checking or bad user data at this point.

 ## Execute and Test your program

 *Remember*: in order to execute your code you type in the terminal:
 ```